embetrix/meta-stm32mp15x/conf/keys/devel/secure-boot/README.md

 > **Warning**

-> The present key **secure-boot-devkey.pem** is just given as an example and should not be used for production !
+> The present key **secure-boot.pem** is just given as an example and should not be used for production !

 Generate you own key using *openssl*: